 Testing

-Tests started to fail but were immediately fixed
+They started to fail after the payload was changed but tests were fixed immediately.

 Essentially, tests verified how the API should be consumed but not how the Billing service consumed it.
 These kind of tests are cheap to maintain and fast to run.
 If they fail, they pinpoint the underlying cause extremely well.
 On the other hand, they’re not trustworthy when it comes to testing integrations.
 If the API changes, it’s not immediately clear, whether API clients still continue to work.